fuhui14/SWEN90017-2024-TAP/docs/meetings/Client Meetings/Client Meeting 1.md

 #### Q: Should the system include automated alerts or notifications for users when transcriptions are complete or if there are issues during processing? （Tianyi Zhong)

 A:

+#### Q: Although there is no login section, do you think it would be good if we save the transcription history?
+If the user wants to access the history, our system could send a link to his email account; then, the user can access the history interface through the link. （Tianyi Zhong)

+A:

 ### Meeting Recording